Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Introduction

 \item In $\S$\ref{S:Hyperlogquasilog}, for $u_1, \dots, u_w \in \KK$ satisfying $\Exp_\rho(u_i)\in k^\sep$ for each $1\leq i \leq w$, we build on results of $\S$\ref{S:Periodquasi} to construct new $t$-motives $Y_{1, n}, \dots, Y_{w,n}$ such that the entries of the period matrix of $\oplus_{m=1}^w Y_{m,n}$ comprise $\bigcup_{s=0}^n \bigcup_{i=1}^{r-1}\bigcup_{m=1}^w\{\pd_\theta^s(u_m), \pd_\theta^s(\rF_{\tau^i}(u_m))\}$.
 Let $\cT$ denote the category of $t$-motives.
 In Lemma~\ref{L:Equivvv}, we obtain a surjective map from certain sub-$t$-motives of $Y_{m,n}$ to corresponding sub-$t$-motives of $Y_{m, \ell}$ for $\ell \leq n$ and $1 \leq m \leq w$.
 This map allows us to implement Theorem~\ref{T:Trivial} that is based on an $\End_\cT(M_{\rho})$-linear independence result of Chang and Papanikolas \cite[Thm.~4.2.2]{CP12} which enables us to prove Theorem~\ref{T:Main02}.

-\item Finally, in Appendix~\ref{DAG}, we cover necessary background concerning differential algebraic geometry.
-We define the Kolchin topology in positive characteristic and explore various properties, especially a result on the determination of the Zariski closure of a closed set in the Kolchin topology (Lemma~\ref{L:ZariskiKolchin}).
+\item Finally, in Appendix~\ref{DAG}, we cover necessary background concerning differential algebraic geometry in positive characteristic.
+We explore various properties, especially a result on the determination of the Zariski closure of a set in a differential field (Lemma~\ref{L:ZariskiKolchin}).

 \end{itemize}

 \SkipTocEntry